 Vancouver has two big chocolate brands, Rogers Chocolates and Purdy’s Chocolates!
 Purdy’s is my personal favorite and makes a great gift to bring home to your friends and family!
 I personally recommend the white chocolate or the tiger butter!
 Rogers chocolates originated in nearby Victoria in the 1800s and is still owned by local Canadians today!
 Purdy’s chocolates started right in downtown Vancouver in 1907 and still maintains a small family ownership model.

 A staple in the diet of the Indigenous peoples, salmon is something you should enjoy while in Vancouver.
 And with the portability of smoked salmon, it makes an excellent gift from Vancouver to bring home to your friends.
-Try the candied one if you get a chance, its one of my favorites.
-You can buy smoked salmon in gift shops, grocery stores, Costco and the Duty Free shops!
+Try the candied one if you get a chance, it’s one of my favorites.
+You can buy smoked salmon in gift shops, grocery stores, Costco, and Duty-Free shops!
 You can also find it in local markets and places like Granville Island.

 Indigenous Jewelry and Coastal Native Art

 There are hundreds of incredibly talented Indigenous artists that live and work in the Vancouver area.
 Growing up outside the city, I have been lucky enough to know a few of them and have seen their artwork in studios, as coveted jewelry, and as giant art pieces on buildings.
 Small markets will have local art and so will gift shops.
 You can even find some beautiful pieces on places like the BC Ferries if you are going to Vancouver to Victoria.
 Or pick one up while souvenir shopping in Victoria.
 When looking for any First Nations art, ensure you are shopping for locally made products, not imported goods that are made in a factory!

 Sports Memorabilia: Canucks, Whitecaps and BC Lions